Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/single-device.md

   - uncheck "Eject media when finished"
 - Write the image to the SD card
 - Eject the card and insert it into the device
-- Do not ommit verify step
+- Do not omit verify step

 !!! note "Remember the hostname"
-    We use mDNS so after proper istalation user can connect to Raspberry Pi using hostname istead IP adress.
+    We use mDNS so after proper installation user can connect to Raspberry Pi using hostname instead of IP address.

     ``` sh
     eop-1.local